How To Get Along With Teachers That Think Differently Than You

 Teaching Differently Than The Teacher Down The Hall: 6 Strategies To Ease The Process

-1. When collaborating with other educators, focus on understanding, standards and assessments.
-The goal of your teaching is understanding, not to be “on the same page” with everyone else in the department.
+1. When collaborating with other educators, focus on planning, understanding, standards, and assessments.
+The goal of your teaching is understanding, not to be ‘on the same page’ with everyone else in the department.
 So start there–understanding of standards as measured by common assessments.
 Which leads us to…

-4. Embed curriculum within local community.
+4. Embed curriculum within the local community.
 Do your best to see learners, families, and communities as your primary audience, not colleagues in your department or building.
-Other teachers and administrators are your friends, colleagues, co-workers, and partners; they’re not your “purpose.”
+Other teachers and administrators are your friends, colleagues, co-workers, and partners; they’re not your ‘purpose.’

-6. Embrace that there is no “best” way.
-While certain hallmarks of teaching and content don’t change, literally every other layer of education does, from the standards themselves, to district “pushes,” available technology, and even what are accepted as “best practices.”
+6. Embrace that there is no ‘best’ way.
+While certain hallmarks of teaching and content don’t change, literally every other layer of education does, from the standards themselves, to district “pushes,” available technology, and even what is accepted as a ‘best practices.’
 So maybe a better way to put it is, embrace change.